aisiwonhae29/PMP/abstarct/Computer_Science/W/WASI.md

 - WASI is designed to be modular, allowing different subsets of APIs to be implemented based on the requirements of the target environment of application

+4. Embedding

-4. Embedding: WASI allows Wasm programs to be embedded into different host environments like web bvowsers.
+- WASI allows Wasm programs to be embedded into different host environments like web bvowsers.

 5. Language-agnostic

+-